geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 Pretty good weights for a bottle is the only way to copyright. uh yeah yeah the tiny grand book tiny book who would buy that let's let's get it on amazon let's get a publisher wait i think we have to fix there's a few lines that are still longer than 150 characters we'll have to figure out how much uh we could like is 150 character width reasonable for like a book page i want like beautiful syntax highlighting in our book too i want it to be a beautiful book
 All right, we're in.
-We have real questions about tiny grad.
+We have real questions about tinygrad.
 What do we have left?
 The weak value dictionary is slower than a normal dict.
 Yeah, I'm aware.
 But if it's not weak value, then how do you ever free uops?
-I'm not even sure Uops are being freed.
+I'm not even sure UOps are being freed.
 There needs to be a lot more testing around that.
 Also, weak value dictionary is just particularly slow.
 We used to have a custom version of it that was rewritten to be faster.